jhonattan111/SQBuilder/README.md

 SELECT T.Id, T.Name FROM dbo.Table2 T --query
 ```

-You can add more than one Union and UnionAll clauses, including you can add both
+You can add more than one Union and UnionAll clauses, you can even add both